 Plenty of online-only banks are now arriving in Germany, offering lower fees and telephone-based customer service.
 It is sometimes more difficult to withdraw cash if you are with an online-only bank unless they have an arrangement with a high street bank.

 Be sure to check all the details of the accounts offered to make sure they suit your needs and requirements.
-Although the situation is gradually improving, few German banks (with the exception of Deutsche Bank, Penta and N26) will provide detailed information in English.
+Although the situation is gradually improving, few German banks will provide detailed information in English.

 Public savings banks and cooperative banking associations